solui/solui/packages/docs/CommandLine/Login/README.md

-Use the `login` command to authenticate with the solUI backend server.
+Use the `login` command to authenticate with the solUI cloud.

-_Note: This is only required if you wish to publish a UI to the solUI cloud._
+_Note: This is only required if you wish to publish a Dapp to the solUI cloud._

 ```shell
 solui login